 There are two types of federal financial assistance: grants and self-help.

-The federal grants are:
+Federal grants:

 - The Federal Pell Grant - The Federal Supplemental Educational Opportunity Grant (SEOG).
-Students must be eligible to receive a Pell Grant in order to receive the SEOG. - Academic Achievement Grant (ACG): This grant is available to first- and second-year students, as defined by the U.S, Department of Education, who complete an academically challenging high school program.
-Students must receive a Pell Grant in order to receive an ACG. - National Science and Mathematics Access to Retain Talent Grant (National SMART Grant): This grant is available to third- and fourth-year students in certain iTAC majors.
+Students must be eligible to receive a Pell Grant in order to receive the SEOG. - Academic Competiveness Grant (ACG): This grant is available to first- and second-year students, as defined by the U.S, Department of Education, who complete a rigorous high school program.
+Students must receive a Pell Grant in order to receive an ACG. - National Science and Mathematics Access to Retain Talent Grant (National SMART Grant): This grant is available to third- and fourth-year students in certain College of Technology majors.
 Students must receive a Pell Grant in order to receive a SMART Grant.

-Self-help programs are:
+Self-help programs:

-- Federal College Work-Study Program (CWS) - Federal Stafford Subsidized Loan This loan is based on need.
-The federal government pays the interest on the loan from date of first disbursement until the student goes into repayment, which is six months after graduating OR withdrawing from college, or dropping below six credits in enrollment. - Federal Stafford Unsubsidized Loan This loan is NOT based on need and the student is responsible for paying the interest on the loan from the date of the first disbursement. - Parent PLUS Loan Parents of dependent undergraduate students are eligible to borrow PLUS loans for their child's educational expenses.
+- Federal College Work-Study Program (CWS) - Federal Direct Stafford Subsidized Loan This loan is based on need.
+The federal government pays the interest on the loan from date of first disbursement until the student goes into repayment, which is six months after graduating OR withdrawing from the University, or dropping below six credits in enrollment. - Federal Direct Stafford Unsubsidized Loan This loan is NOT based on need and the student is responsible for paying the interest on the loan from the date of the first disbursement. - Parent PLUS Loan Parents of dependent undergraduate students are eligible to borrow PLUS loans for their child's educational expenses.
 Like the unsubsidized loan, this loan is NOT based on need.
-The parent is the borrower, and repayment of both the principle and interest begins 60 days after the first disbursement.
+The parent is the borrower, and repayment of both the principle and interest begins 60 days after the second disbursement of the academic year.

 Federal financial aid provides assistance with paying for: tuition and fees, books and supplies, transportation costs, modest living expenses, and dependency expenses.
 This assistance is not meant to provide all living expenses.
 Rather, the funds are available to assist students to attend college.
-Detailed information on these programs and the financial aid application process is available to all students on the Wilmington College web site.
-For those students who do not have access to the web, this same information is available in a hard copy pamphlet called the Wilmington College Guide to Financial Aid.
+Detailed information on these programs and the financial aid application process is available to all students on the Wilmington University web site.
+For those students who do not have access to the web, this same information is available in a hard copy pamphlet called the Wilmington University Guide to Financial Aid.